Car Collector International

 Twin-charged V8 — supercharger, turbocharger, cooling and calibration

-The 7.0-litre (7,011 cc) V8 is GM LS7-based (Corvette Z06 engine) and twin-charged in the definitive configuration, but its supercharger, turbocharger, intercooler system, cooling capacity and engine calibration are all Zenvo-specific rather than shared with a mainstream OEM.
+The 6.8-litre (6,800 cc) V8 is GM-derived architecture extensively developed by Zenvo and twin-charged in the definitive configuration, but its supercharger, turbocharger, intercooler system, cooling capacity and engine calibration are all Zenvo-specific rather than shared with a mainstream OEM.
 Documented Zenvo-mediated engine service is the standing reference — the car does not have a broad independent specialist network of any depth, and any period of non-Zenvo-supported service on a car represented at reference tier is a specific paperwork item.
 Verify supercharger drive, turbocharger condition, intercooler routing integrity, coolant capacity function under load, and factory ECU calibration.

 2014–2015 rectification programme — cars delivered after and cars delivered before